In this guide, we look at apt-get upgrade and apt-get dist-upgrade commands and seek to understand the difference and when each is used.

 Before upgrading the packages, it's always required to update the package index first.
 This updates the package lists in the

 /etc/apt/sources.list file and

 sudo apt-get upgrade

 If you want to upgrade a specific and leave the rest intact simply use the syntax below:

 sudo apt-get upgrade package-name

 This is an enhanced version of the apt-upgrade command.
 Apart from upgrading existing software packages, it installs and removes some packages to satisfy some dependencies.
 The command includes a smart conflict resolution feature that ensures that critical packages are upgraded first at the expense of those considered of a lower priority.

-To be 100% safe make sure carry out upgrade on a test environment before running on production.
+To be 100% safe make sure to carry out an upgrade on a test environment before running on production.

 sudo apt-get dist-upgrade